GalichCZ/paycheck-calculator/README.md

 - It is possible to implement more services to make Controllers more clean
 - In many Dto or Models I used `init;` to prohibit mutating in middle of nowhere during method execution
 - Used classic approach of implementing classes, using interfaces to describe behaviour of class
 - Unfortunately almost forgot to use `ShoulExtension.cs`, but must say it is nice
+- Of course I should hide DB secrets in case of making this App as a prod. version

 ________________________________________________________________________________________________________________________